 Welcome to Year 4

-Welcome back to school!
-We hope you have all had a lovely Summer break with your family and friends and are ready for a busy and exciting year in Year 4.
-Your teacher this year will be Miss Scott.
-We also have Mrs Killian and Mrs Thubron who will be supporting us.
+Welcome back Cowell Class!
+I hope you have had a lovely Easter break are ready for a busy and exciting summer term.
 We are looking forward to all the brilliant things we will be doing this term.
 We hope you continue to shine brightly!

-This term our topic is 'Where are we in the World?'.
+This term our topic is 'Voyage of Discovery'.
 We will be exploring lots of exciting things throughout the term!

 Homework will be sent home every Friday and should be returned by the following Wednesday.
 Reading books must be returned every day as we will need them in class.